sarbbottam/docker-handbook/notes/docker-jumpstart.md

 > It looks and operates like a VM but it is not a VM

-> **container interacts with host OS' kernel to create an isolated application platform** Within each container, application and its dependencies are installed
+> **container interacts with host OS' kernel to create an isolated application platform** Within each `container`, application and its dependencies are installed

 > container isolates the run time environment

 ### Container vs VMs

-- containers are lightweight
+- `containers` are lightweight
 - no guest OS
 - less CPU, RAM, storage space
-- more containers per m/c than VM
+- more `containers` per m/c than VM
 - greater portability

 ## Benefits of Docker